 Student Aid Report (SAR)...is a form you receive from the U.S. Department of Education if you apply for a Federal Pell Grant.
-To receive a Federal Pell Grant you must submit all parts of your SAR to the Office of Financial Aid and meet other eligibility criteria (be an undergraduate working on a first degree and be enrolled at least half-time in a degree-granting program when you turn in your SAR).
+To receive a Federal Pell Grant you must submit all parts of your SAR to the Office of Financial Aid and meet other eligibility criteria (be an undergraduate working on a first degree and be enrolled in a degree-granting program when you turn in your SAR).